annumberhocker/hlc_confidentiality_ex/README.md

 12)	The Seller can update the buyerInfo and the sellerInfo on the Order Asset either using the UpdateOrderBuyerInfo and the UpdateOrderSellerInfo transaction functions.
 13)	The Buyer can only update the buyerInfo on the Order Asset.

-To finish out this example a .qry file can added to the model to define queries against the privatized asset and a transaction function can be added to include the code to call on the queries that have been defined to get access to the privatized Asset data.
+To finish out this example a .qry file can added to the model (see [queries.qry](https://github.com/annumberhocker/hlc_confidentiality_ex/blob/master/private-data-example2/queries.qry)) to define queries against the privatized asset and a transaction function can be added to include the code to call on the queries that have been defined to get access to the privatized Asset data.
 Or the query can be invoked directly from the client application.
 See the [Queries Tutorial](https://hyperledger.github.io/composer/latest/tutorials/queries) and [Query Language Reference Documentation](https://hyperledger.github.io/composer/latest/api/client-businessnetworkconnection#buildquery) for more information.

 In summary, there are several ways think about data privacy.
 Depending on how your network is architected, you might want to address this at the Fabric level using [Channels](https://hyperledger-fabric.readthedocs.io/en/release-1.1/channels.html) and eventually [Collections](https://hyperledger-fabric.readthedocs.io/en/release-1.2/private-data/private-data.html).
 In this article we addressed it at the higher level in the Business Network design using Hyperledger Composer.